Tim55667757/TKSBrokerAPI/README_EN.md

 #### Reference

 The `--help` (`-h`) key is used, no action need to specify.
-The list of keys relevant for this release and their description will be displayed in the console.
+The list of keys relevant for this release and their description will be shown in the console.

 <details>
   <summary>Command for displaying internal help on working with the keys</summary>